The Barcelona hop on hop off bus tour provides service to 44 stops and at least 87 attractions on three lines on just one ticket.

 - Blue line: Plaça Catalunya, Sagrada Familia, Casa Batllo, La Pedrera, Park Guell, the MACBA Museum of Contemporary Art, Camp Nou Stadium, and Mount Tibidabo.

-- Green line: It runs along all the beaches from the Olympic Harbor to the Forum.
+- Green line (April 3rd to November 1st): It runs along all the beaches from the Olympic Harbor to the Forum.

 The red and blue lines last 2 hours per trajectory while the green line takes 40 minutes.